Stone Ocean: Plot

 Jolyne and her allies escape from prison to pursue Pucci to Orlando, Florida, arranging to give Jotaro's memory disc to the Speedwagon Foundation to revive him while dealing with Pucci's final subordinates, three illegitimate sons of Dio.
 Weather Report eventually regains his own memory disc and remembers his tragic past as Wes Bluemarine, Pucci's long-lost twin brother.
 Weather Report unleashes his ability's full extent on Orlando before dying in a confrontation with Pucci, using his final moments to extract his Stand disc for his allies to use.
-As Pucci reaches Cape Canaveral, Whitesnake undergoes an evolution into the gravity-manipulating C-Moon and overpowers Jolyne's group.
-Though Jotaro arrives in time to save his daughter, Pucci realizes that he can use C-Moon to replicate the new moon's gravity, allowing him to complete his Stand's evolution into Made in Heaven, which can exponentially accelerate time.
-The group make a desperate stand against Pucci's completed Stand, but most of the group is soon eliminated.
+As Pucci reaches Kennedy Space Center, Whitesnake undergoes an evolution into the gravity-manipulating C-Moon and overpowers Jolyne's group.
+Though Jotaro arrives in time to save his daughter, Pucci realizes that he can use C-Moon to replicate the new moon's gravity, allowing him to complete his Stand's evolution into Made in Heaven, which gives him superhuman speed and exponentially accelerates time (except for living beings).
+The group makes a desperate stand against Pucci, but most of the group is soon killed.
 Jolyne sacrifices herself to allow Emporio to escape as the sole survivor.

-Pucci’s Stand accelerates time to the end of the universe, with Pucci using a new cycle of time to create a new reality where all survivors from the previous universe have subconscious precognition of their fate while those who died will not return.
-Pucci attempts to kill Emporio to tie up loose ends, only to inadvertently insert Weather Report's Stand disc into the child's head.
-Pucci accelerates time once more, but Emporio uses Weather Report to increase the concentration of the surrounding oxygen to a lethal amount.
-A poisoned and paralyzed Pucci, unable to stop his Stand from accelerating time again, pleads with Emporio to spare him until he can make Made in Heaven's effect permanent.
-Emporio refuses and declares that fate follows the path of justice as Weather Report punches Pucci's head into the floor.
+Pucci's Stand accelerates time until a new cycle of time occurs, where people have subconscious precognition of their fate.
+Emporio awakens to find himself back at the Green Dolphin Street Prison.
+Pucci attempts to kill Emporio to tie up loose ends, only to inadvertently insert Weather Report's Stand disc into the child's head, changing his fate.
+Pucci reactivates Made in Heaven in order to counter Weather Report, but Emporio uses Weather Report to increase the concentration of the surrounding oxygen to a lethal amount.
+Poisoned, paralyzed, and unable to deactivate Made in Heaven's ability, Pucci pleads with Emporio to spare him until he can make Made in Heaven's effect permanent.
+Emporio refuses and declares that fate follows the path of justice as Weather Report obliterates Pucci's head into the floor.

-Following the second rebirth of the universe, Emporio finds himself at a gas station near Green Dolphin Street Prison.
-He encounters a hitchhiker named Eldis who bears an uncanny resemblance to Ermes.
-As it begins to rain, the two offered a ride by a couple named Irene and Anakiss, resembling Jolyne and Anasui, who are on their way to meet Irene's father for his marital blessing.
-Emporio tearfully introduces himself as they depart in Anakiss' car, picking up another hitchhiker resembling Weather Report before driving off in the rain.
+Following the undoing of Made in Heaven's effect, erasing Pucci and his universe from existence, Emporio finds himself at a gas station near Green Dolphin Street Prison where he encounters a hitchhiker named Eldis who bears an uncanny resemblance to Ermes.
+As it begins to rain, the two are offered a ride by a couple named Irene and Anakiss, resembling Jolyne and Anasui, who are on their way to meet Irene's father for his marital blessing.
+Emporio, recognizing the reincarnations of his former friends, tearfully reintroduces himself to Irene.
+The group departs in Anakiss's car, picking up another hitchhiker resembling Weather Report before driving off in the rain.